 Courses for Graduate and Advanced Undergraduate Students

 500H Introduction to Biostatistics (3).
-Prerequisite, MATH 231 and 232; corequisite, BIOS 511.
+Prerequisites, MATH 231 and 232; corequisite, BIOS 511.
 Access to SAS, Excel required.
 Permission of instructor for nonmajors.
 Introductory course in probability, data analysis, and statistical inference designed for BSPH biostatistics students.
-Topics include sampling, descriptive statistics, probability, confidence intervals, tests of hypotheses, chi-square distribution, 2-way tables, power, sample size, ANOVA, non-parametric tests, correlation, regression, survival analysis.
+Topics include sampling, descriptive statistics, probability, confidence intervals, tests of hypotheses, chi-square distribution, two-way tables, power, sample size, ANOVA, nonparametric tests, correlation, regression, survival analysis.

 511 Introduction to Statistical Computing and Data Management (4).
-Required preparation, previous or concurrent course in applied statistics or permission of the instructor.
-Introduction to computer use to process and analyze data, concepts and techniques of research data management, use of statistical software and interpretation.
-Focus is on SAS for data management, with introduction to SAS reporting and analysis.
+Required preparation, previous or concurrent course in applied statistics.
+Permission of instructor for nonmajors.
+Introduction to use of computers to process and analyze data, concepts and techniques of research data management, and use of statistical programming packages and interpretation.
+Focus is on use of SAS for data management and reporting.

 545 Principles of Experimental Analysis (3).
 Permission of the instructor for nonmajors.
 Required preparation, basic familiarity with statistical software (preferably SAS able to do multiple linear regression) and introductory biostatistics, such as BIOS 600.
 Continuation of BIOS 600.
 Analysis of experimental and observational data, including multiple regression and analysis of variance and covariance.

 550 Basic Elements of Probability and Statistical Inference I (GNET 636) (4).
 Required preparation, two semesters of calculus (such as MATH 231, 232).
 Fundamentals of probability; discrete and continuous distributions; functions of random variables; descriptive statistics; fundamentals of statistical inference, including estimation and hypothesis testing.